Colorado Schools Offering RN Training

 University of Colorado Denver/Anschutz Medical Campus

 With an enrollment of more than 24,000 students, the University of Colorado Denver/Anschutz Medical Campus offers degree programs through 13 colleges, including the College of Nursing.

 Bachelor of Science in Nursing

 The College of Nursing offers three nursing bachelor's degree programs.
 The traditional BSN is a full-time program designed for beginning nursing students, while the accelerated BSN provides a more intensive curriculum.
-For students who have RN licensure but only an associate's degree, the university offers a RN-to-BSN option that can be completed online.
+For students who have RN licensure but only an associate's degree, the university offers an RN-to-BSN option that can be completed online.
 Courses in the BSN programs include health assessment and medical terminology, nursing fundamentals, pharmacology, advanced patient care and mental health nursing.
 After completing the BSN program, students may take the NCLEX-RN exam to receive licensure.

 University of Northern Colorado

-Located in Greeley, the University of Northern Colorado is a public school that offers more than 200 degree programs to nearly 13,000 students.
+Located in Greeley, the University of Northern Colorado is a public school that offers more than 200 degree programs to over 13,000 students.
 The school was founded in 1889 and became the University of Northern Colorado in 1970.